-Anyone who has done any serious magickal work knows that if you work on the astral, then every once in a while, you’re going to attract a certain amount of psychic sludge.
+Anyone who has done any serious magickal work knows that if you do any work on the astral at all, then every once in a while, you’re going to attract a certain amount of psychic sludge.
+The Elements get imbalanced, due to focussing on a single Element.

-If so, then you are working in the LVX (light), basically turning up the contrast between yourself and the darkness.
+If so, then you are working in the LVX (light), basically turning up the contrast between you and the darkness.

 In this one regard, this idea of attracting attention from stuff on the astral, daily Middle Pillar rituals are not much different from doing hardcore Quimbanda work and Wiccan ritual is virtually the same as working the evocations of the Lesser Key of Solomon.